 Awareness Campaign in Quebec: Fight Against GHB Poisoning

-Towards a Safer City: Awareness and Prevention of GHB Poisoning in Québec
+Towards a Safer City: Awareness and Prevention of GHB Poisoning in Quebec City

-In Québec, police officers are engaging in an awareness campaign with bar owners to prevent GHB poisonings, also known as the date rape drug, which occur without the victims' knowledge.
+In Quebec City, police officers are engaging in an awareness campaign with bar owners to prevent GHB poisoning, also known as the date rape drug, which occurs without the victims' knowledge.
 This initiative aims to address a crime that is still too rarely reported but considered by some bar owners as a real scourge.

-The police duo visits Ozone, a bar on Grande Allée, at 10 a.m.
-The place is deserted.
-Officers from the ACCES alcohol unit of the Québec City Police Service (SPVQ) meet with Émile Lebel, the owner, to discuss measures to limit the risks of involuntary poisoning among customers.
+The pair of officers arrive at Ozone, a bar on Grande Allée, at 10 a.m.
+The place is empty.
+The agents from the ACCES alcohol unit of the Quebec City Police Service (SPVQ) meet with Émile Lebel, the owner, to discuss measures to limit the risks of involuntary poisoning of customers.

-Despite frequent interventions by his security team during the pandemic, incidents related to GHB are still present, though less frequent.
+Despite frequent interventions by his security team during the pandemic, incidents related to GHB still occur, though less often.
 The officers assure Mr. Lebel that their visit is not due to any suspicion regarding his establishment but is part of a series of similar meetings.

 Victims of GHB poisoning, mainly young women, lose consciousness inside or outside bars, often at closing time.
 It is often difficult to determine where and when they were drugged.